On Versailles, Kidney Stones, and Dissonance

 Sometimes it’s a kidney stone.
 Sometimes it’s a lion.

-Either way, it’s the unexpected that jolts us awake, reconnects us with art, with meaning, with others.
-Pain sharpens our senses and empathy.
+Either way, it’s the unexpected that jolts us awake — reconnects us with art, meaning, each other.
+Pain sharpens the senses and stretches empathy.
 It makes us more human.
+Breaking is part of being.

-So dissonance is underrated.
+So yes — dissonance is underrated.
 Maybe it’s the invitation:

 • To break old patterns.